 2. Lizard

-For your hips, Lizard pose can be really effective.
-From down dog (that inverted V position) step your right foot to the outside of your right hand.
+The Lizard pose is really effective for stretching and strengthening the hips, hamstrings, groins, and quads.
+From down dog (that inverted V position), step your right foot to the outside of your right hand.
 You can drop your back knee here or keep it lifted depending on where you are in your practice and your sensitivity in the knee.
 Keeping your chest forward and collar bones broad, feel the stretch in your hip.
 If you find you can go a little further, then you can play around with coming down onto your forearms to make this stretch more intense.
 Stay for 10 breaths and then swap sides.

 3. Pigeon